GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 ### Ad walls {: #ad-walls }

-Forcing the user to click on ads or submit personal information for advertising purposes in orderto fully use an app or extension provides a poor user experience and is prohibited.
+Forcing users to click ads or submit personal information for advertising purposes in order to fully use an app or extension provides a poor user experience and is prohibited.

 ### Interfering with third-party ads and websites {: #interfering-ads }